 The first horses we meet don’t really connect with us, nor do we with them.
 Those are experiences in survival and tests of endurance.
 The Connected Horse is the first horse you truly bond with.
 This is the horse that sounds a chord that lives so deep in you that you might never have heard it otherwise.

 Stan.
 He was tasked to me because I'd gone through all the other horses in the barn without issue.
 Little did I know he'd evolve into a completely different horse around me versus everyone else.
-I still hold a special place in my heart for this guy and dream of one day buying him.
-Right now he's a happy pasture puff because his owners don't often ride and I've got two of my own.

 4. The Challenger